 The College also will work to build a culture of philanthropy that involves alumni, students, and friends of the College to support the key aspects of Vision 2020.
 This includes building an advancement organization that understands and promotes the College’s needs, increasing alumni engagement in events as well as fundraising, and strengthening a network of alumni who assist each other and current students in career development.

 “If we make the changes proposed in Vision 2020, we will look different, and we will operate differently, four years from today,” said Dr. Sally Selden, vice president and dean for academic affairs.
 “Our student population will grow, and students will have an even greater experience as we foster their intellectual and personal development.
-At the same time, we will preserve the important aspects of Lynchburg College’s culture that engage students in a caring community.”
+At the same time, we will preserve the important aspects of University of Lynchburg’s culture that engage students in a caring community.”